astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *Type : list of float*,
    *Default : [0.0]*
-   Zenithal coordinate of each guide stars in arcsec.
+   Zenithal coordinate of each guide stars in arcsec (distance from axis).
    Must be the same length as ``Azimuth``
-   Even if ``Azimutal`` is defined, this is optionnal.
+   Even if ``Azimutal`` is defined, this is optional.

 .. option:: Azimuth

    **Optional**,
    *Type : list of float*,
    *Default : [0.0]*
-   Azimuthal coordinate in degree of each guide stars.
+   Azimuthal coordinate in degree of each guide stars (angle from the reference direction: polar axis is x-axis).
    Must be the same length as ``Zenith``
-   Even if ``Zenith`` is defined, this is optionnal.
+   Even if ``Zenith`` is defined, this is optional.

 .. option:: Height